Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Experimental Evaluation

-To test the data reduction rules for \CMatch, we use three different solvers.
-First, we use the solver (denoted by \solverKE) of \citet{Kol09} plus the folklore reduction for \CMatch, which we get basically for free from the weighted case.
-Second, we use the solver (denoted by \solverKPE) of \citet{KP98} which is a fine-tuned version of Edmonds' algorithm \cite{Edm65}.
+To test the data reduction rules for \CMatch, we used three different solvers.
+First, we used the solver (denoted by \solverKE) of \citet{Kol09} plus the folklore reduction for \CMatch, which we get basically for free from the weighted case.
+Second, we used the solver (denoted by \solverKPE) of \citet{KP98} (implemented in C) which is a fine-tuned version of Edmonds' algorithm \cite{Edm65}.
 To the best of our knowledge this is in practice still the fastest algorithm.
 In our experiments, \solverKPE was clearly the fastest solver.
-Third, we use the solver (denoted by \solverHSMV) of \citet{HSt17}.\footnote{In a few cases \solverHSMV returned an edge set that is not a matching.
+Third, we used the solver (denoted by \solverHSMV) of \citet{HSt17} (implemented in Python).\footnote{In a few cases \solverHSMV returned an edge set that is not a matching.
 However, a maximum-cardinality matching was easily recoverable from the returned edge set by removing one or two edges.
-The authors are working on a fix for this issue.} This is the only implementation of the Micali-Vazirani algorithm \cite{MV80} we are aware of.
-The Micali-Vazirani algorithm has currently the best theoretical worst-case running time.
-However, in our tests \solverHSMV was clearly outperformed by \solverKPE and \solverKE.
+The authors (Huang and Stein) and are working on a fix for this issue.} This is the only implementation of the Micali-Vazirani algorithm \cite{MV80} we are aware of.
+The Micali-Vazirani algorithm has currently the best asymptotic worst-case running time.
+However, in our tests \solverHSMV (Python) was clearly outperformed by \solverKPE (C).